 Besides, you can also propagate begonia through the cuttings or with the seeds (slow and excruciating!).

-So, letting the plant develop tubulars and then replanting them to a new pot is the best way to propagate.
+So, letting the plant develop tubular and then replanting them in a new pot is the best way to propagate.

 As for repotting, it would be great to do it every once in a while.

 Of course, you need to go a size up to add soil and provide more space for the roots.